conradbez/streamlit-auth0/README.md

 ## Installation
 `pip install streamlit-auth0-component`

+## Setup

+- Register for Auth0
+- Create a Single Page Application and navigate to the "settings" tab
+- set your callback url's to `http://localhost:8501/component/auth0_component.login_button/index.html` assuming you're running on localhost or `http://YOUR_DOMAIN/component/auth0_component.login_button/index.html` if you're deploying
+- Copy `client_id` and `domain` from this page
+- Follow example below

 ## An example
 On Auth0 website start a "Single Page Web Application" and copy your client-id / domain (of form xxxx.us.auth0.com) into code below.